A Relaxing Invitation to Hypnosis, offers a brief hypnotic experience in a unique style.

 MARTHA LUNNEY, MFT

-Martha Lunney is a psychotherapist in private practice in San Francisco who incorporates EMDR and Ericksonian hypnotherapy into her practice, as well as the tools of Narrative Therapy and a strong sense of social justice.
-Martha works with individuals and couples and also provides consultations or adjunctive services for clients or therapists who want assistance moving through trauma that is not resolving in the course of ongoing outpatient therapy.
-Martha has been a consultant with Haight Ashbury Free Enterprises, supporting staff in the Youth Outreach Program.
-Martha's strong background in fine arts fuels much of her work in private practice, including work with clients around their creativity
+Martha Lunney is a psychotherapist in private practice in San Francisco and the East Bay.
+She incorporates the tools of EMDR, Ericksonian hypnotherapy, Focusing and Brainspotting into her work with adult individuals and couples addressing relationship issues, trauma, self-care, and moving beyond new or longstanding blocks.
+Martha also provides consultations or adjunctive services for clients or therapists who want assistance moving through trauma that is not resolving in the course of ongoing outpatient therapy.
+Martha's strong background in fine arts and sense of social justice also informs her passion for helping clients to effect the change they seek

 She can be reached at (415) 412 1709 or at the email address above.